 Usually, games installed on an SSD would boot more easily than games installed on a standard hard drive.
 The boot time can vary from PC to PC and game to game, but it will take less than half the time it would take to boot a game from an SSD from a hard drive in certain instances.

-But it should be noted that as SSDs increase the speed of data processing, they don’t give you an FPS boost.
+However, it should be noted that as SSDs increase the speed of data processing, they don’t give you an FPS boost.
 So if you need to increase your FPS, you need to think of a good graphics card and CPU along with an SSD.

-It is clear that SSDs are good in every aspect when it comes to speed and performance.
+SSDs are good in every aspect when it comes to speed and performance.
 So, as a gamer, you are going to receive great results for sure.
 However, price is the only thing you will have to keep in mind.
 SSDs are more expensive than HDDs.

 Will an SSD Improve FPS?